DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 - C. Deploy an AWS Storage Gateway volume gateway that is configured with stored volumes.

-- #### D. Deploy an AWS Storage Gateway volume gateway that is configured with cached volumes.
+- ##### D. Deploy an AWS Storage Gateway volume gateway that is configured with cached volumes.

-### Question #606
+#### Question #606

 A solutions architect is designing an application that will allow business users to upload objects to Amazon S3.
-The solution needs to maximize object durability.
-Objects also must be readily available at any time and for any length of time.
-Users will access objects frequently within the first 30 days after the objects are uploaded, but users are much less likely to access objects that are older than 30 days.
-Which solution meets these requirements MOST cost-effectively?
+The solution needs to maximize object durability. **Objects also must be readily available at any time and for any length of time.** Users will **access objects frequently within the first 30 days after the objects are uploaded, but users are much less likely to access objects that are older than 30 days.** Which solution meets these requirements MOST cost-effectively?

 - A. Store all the objects in S3 Standard with an S3 Lifecycle rule to transition the objects to S3 Glacier after 30 days.

-- #### B. Store all the objects in S3 Standard with an S3 Lifecycle rule to transition the objects to S3 Standard-Infrequent Access (S3 Standard-IA) after 30 days.
+- ##### B. Store all the objects in S3 Standard with an S3 Lifecycle rule to transition the objects to S3 Standard-Infrequent Access (S3 Standard-IA) after 30 days.

 - C. Store all the objects in S3 Standard with an S3 Lifecycle rule to transition the objects to S3 One Zone Infrequent Access (S3 One Zone-IA) after 30 days.

 - D. Store all the objects in S3 Intelligent-Tiering with an S3 Lifecycle rule to transition the objects to S3 Standard Infrequent Access (S3 Standard-IA) after 30 days.

-### Question #607
+#### Question #607

 A company has migrated a two-tier application from its on-premises data center to the AWS Cloud.
 The data tier is a Multi-AZ deployment of Amazon RDS for Oracle with 12 TB of General Purpose SSD Amazon Elastic Block Store (Amazon EBS) storage.
-The application is designed to process and store documents in the database as binary large objects (blobs) with an average document size of 6 MB.
-The database size has grown over time, reducing the performance and increasing the cost of storage.
-The company must improve the database performance and needs a solution that is highly available and resilient.
-Which solution will meet these requirements MOST cost-effectively?
+The application is **designed to process and store documents in the database as binary large objects (blobs) with an average document size of 6 MB.** The database size has grown over time, reducing the performance and increasing the cost of storage.
+The company must i**mprove the database performance and needs a solution that is highly available and resilient.** Which solution will meet these requirements MOST cost-effectively?

 - A. Reduce the RDS DB instance size.
 Increase the storage capacity to 24 TiB.
 Change the storage type to Magnetic.

 - B. Increase the RDS DB instance size.
 Increase the storage capacity to 24 TiB.
 Change the storage type to Provisioned IOPS.

-- #### C. Create an Amazon S3 bucket.
+- ##### C. Create an Amazon S3 bucket.
 Update the application to store documents in the S3 bucket.
 Store the object metadata in the existing database.

 - D. Create an Amazon DynamoDB table.
 Update the application to use DynamoDB.
 Use AWS Database Migration Service (AWS DMS) to migrate data from the Oracle database to DynamoDB.